Browse Definitions :

 • cluster quorum disk - A cluster quorum disk is the storage medium on which the configuration database is stored for a cluster computing network.

-• cold backup (offline backup) - A cold backup, also called an offline backup, is a database backup during which the database is offline and not accessible to update.
+• cold backup (offline backup) - A cold backup is a backup of an offline database.

-• compliance as a service (CaaS) - Compliance as a Service (CaaS) is a cloud service service level agreement (SLA) that specified how a managed service provider (MSP) will help an organization meet its regulatory compliance mandates.
+• compliance as a service (CaaS) - Compliance as a service (CaaS) is a cloud service that specifies how a managed service provider (MSP) helps an organization meet its regulatory compliance mandates.

 • conformed dimension - In data warehousing, a conformed dimension is a dimension that has the same meaning to every fact with which it relates.